Skip to main content

 Solitary, sociable cetaceans – dolphins or whales that live apart from their own species.
 While most cetaceans are highly social and live in pods, these individuals are exceptions to the rule.

-An increasing number of whales and dolphins are living solitary lives, separated from their family pods for unclear reasons such as maturity, loss, or individual behaviour.
-While solitude isn’t inherently harmful, problems arise when these animals become habituated to human interaction.
-Marine Connection has tracked solitary sociable cetaceans for over 25 years.
-The UK has seen more than 15 solitary bottlenose dolphins, mostly males.
-Globally, other species such as common dolphins and beluga whales have also become habituated to humans, often due to interactions with swimmers.
-Some stay in one location for years, while others leave sooner.
+An increasing number of dolphins (and whales) are being observed living solitary lives, separated from their family pods for reasons that remain unclear, including maturity, loss, or individual behavioural traits.
+While solitude itself is not necessarily harmful, concerns arise when these animals become habituated to human interaction.
+Marine Connection has monitored solitary sociable cetaceans for more than 25 years.
+In the UK alone, over 15 solitary bottlenose dolphins – most of them males – have been recorded.
+Globally, other species, including common dolphins and beluga whales, have also become habituated to humans through repeated interactions with swimmers.
+Some individuals remain in the same location for years, while others move on after a shorter period.

 Keeping solitary sociable dolphins or whales wild is essential for their well-being.